MileHacker Logo

 Emergency Services

-• Police, Fire, Ambulance: Dial 911 (a single emergency number for all services in Mexico).
+• Police, Fire, Ambulance: Dial 911 (universal emergency number in Mexico).

 • Direct line for immediate assistance.